Muromachi period: Ink painting

+Music, art and dance

+The two most popular music and dance forms of the period in both cities and provinces was sarugaku and dengaku, which were both antecedents to Noh theatre, these music and dance styles would have included acrobatics and story plays.
+Both performance styles had by the Muromachi period been organized into za guilds which enjoyed the patronage of temples and shrines.
+Performances by travelling troupes would arrive in towns, temples and shrines.
+Sarugaku would more formally develop into Noh theatre due to the patronage of Ashikaga Yoshimitsu, in 1374 he attended a play by actors Kan'ami (1333–1384) and Zeami (1363 – c.
+1443) who then received financial backing from the shogun.
+Art of all kinds—architecture, literature, kyōgen comedy, tea ceremony, landscape gardening, and flower arranging—all flourished during Muromachi times.

 Provincial wars and foreign contacts

 The Ōnin War (1467–77) led to serious political fragmentation and obliteration of domains: a great struggle for land and power ensued among bushi chieftains and lasted until the mid-sixteenth century.
 Peasants rose against their landlords and samurai against their overlords as central control virtually disappeared.
 The imperial house was left impoverished, and the bakufu was controlled by contending chieftains in Kyoto.
 The provincial domains that emerged after the Ōnin War were smaller and easier to control.
 Many new small daimyō arose from among the samurai who had overthrown their great overlords.
 Border defenses were improved, and well fortified castle towns were built to protect the newly opened domains, for which land surveys were made, roads built, and mines opened.
 New house laws provided practical means of administration, stressing duties and rules of behavior.
 Emphasis was put on success in war, estate management, and finance.
 Threatening alliances were guarded against through strict marriage rules.
 Aristocratic society was overwhelmingly military in character.
 The rest of society was controlled in a system of vassalage.
 The shōen (feudal manors) were obliterated, and court nobles and absentee landlords were dispossessed.
 The new daimyō directly controlled the land, keeping the peasantry in permanent serfdom in exchange for protection.